 Do you still have doubts about getting a Nomatic Travel Bag?
 How about reading my in-depth Nomatic Travel Bag review, where I biked a 1000km long island in Indonesia and even went hiking with this backpack!

-2) Tortuga Outbreaker Backpack – Named “The Best Carry On Backpack”
+2. Tortuga Outbreaker Backpack – Best Unisex Full-Size Carry On Backpack (US Only)

 Tortuga started when 2 friends were backpacking Europe in 2009 and didn’t like how the luggage industry was incredibly ill-suited for daily city life.
 Tortuga was started to solve this problem, by building bags that they would be proud to use!